Skip to main content

 Dress appropriately: Choose lightweight, loose-fitting clothing of breathable cotton or linen.
 Go for light colors that reflect sunlight rather than absorb it.
 Wear wide-brimmed hats that help protect your face and neck from the sun.
 Remember that sunglasses protect your eyes from harmful UV rays- use them.

 Be aware of heat-related illnesses: Heat exhaustion and heatstroke are two common illnesses that can have severe consequences if left untreated.
 Recognize heat exhaustion symptoms, such as heavy sweating, dizziness, nausea, headache, and weakness.
 If you experience these symptoms, move to a cooler place.
+If you do experience a sunburn, then you’d need to apply aloe vera gel or calamine lotion to soothe the skin.

 Stay hydrated: On hot days, and generally every day, it’s best to stay hydrated.
 Water is the best solution to prevent further dehydration.
 The hot temperature during a heat wave will make you sweat even more.
 Replace the lost fluids with enough water.
 Try to get in as much as 10-12 cups a day on the regular.